How to write a job-winning auditor cover letter

 - Your professional contact information (phone number, email address, etc.)

-Here is an example of a well-formatted header on an auditor cover letter
+Here's an example of a well-formatted header on an auditor cover letter

 To: Market Street Partners, Auditing Department